kadirahq/blaze-layout/README.md

 # BlazeLayout (kadira:blaze-layout) [![Build Status](https://travis-ci.org/kadirahq/blaze-layout.svg?branch=master)](https://travis-ci.org/kadirahq/blaze-layout)

-> This project is earlier known as **meteorhacks:flow-layout**.
+> This project was earlier known as **meteorhacks:flow-layout**.
 This is an exact copy of FlowLayout but in a different name.

 ### Blaze Layout Manager for Meteor